You will often hear that mindfulness can make you a better person; stronger, kinder, more empathetic.

 Take lines in popular history books like “The Pharaoh Khufu built the Great Pyramid” or “Ghenghis Khan conquered Asia.”
 By themselves, I wonder?
 I would love to have seen them try.
 More likely both of these assholes were living it up in a relative lap of luxury (even if it was in a tent), while thousands of slaves and soldiers suffered and died doing all the real work.

-A core theme of mindfulness is that it’s supposed to lead to insight, to puncturing illusions, to “seeing things as they really are.”
-Seeing through the illusion of individualism is no different.
-And once we do – that is, once our meditation practice is properly aligned to reality and not to fantasies of complete independence and separation from others – then our meditation will indeed work as it should to make us more compassionate people.
+As I say, the truth is not black-and-white.
+Yes, we need a certain sense of individualism to stand up for ourselves in the face of conformity and group-think; but we also need a sense of collective good will to empathise and have compassion for others.
+Once we acknowledge this – that is, once our meditation practice is properly aligned to reality and not to fantasies of complete independence and separation from others – then our meditation will indeed work as it should to make us more compassionate people.

 Compassion can be an expression of who we are, and not merely of our fear of rules and punishment.
 The loss of fear in meditation can lead to opening up to other people, not to arrogant disregard of them.
 Savouring the present moment can lead to savouring other people, not to mindless self-absorption.